yoctod/wwwcore-node/docs/services.md

 }
 ```

 _Note:_ If you already have a wwwcore-node database, and you want to query data from previous blocks in the blockchain, you will need to reindex.
-Reindexing right now means deleting your litecore-node database and resyncing.
+Reindexing right now means deleting your wwwcore-node database and resyncing.

 ## Using Services Programmatically
 If, instead, you would like to run a custom node, you can include services by including them in your configuration object when initializing a new node.